Atos20/Tic-Tac-Toe/README.md

 ## Future Goals

   * Add multiplayer functionality
-  * Add form to fill out to being able to pick player's names
+  * Add a form to fill out to begin to pick a player's name
-  * Save the winning player boards
-  * Display the winning boards on load
   * Add the computer as an option to play against
   * Add levels of difficulty